thehappydinoa/CalculusHelper/README.md

 ## Why

 After my Calculus teacher found out I was interested in programming he suggested that my unit and final assessments could be done in the form of an app.
-I took this suggestion and made an skill (app) for Amazon Alexa.
+I took this suggestion and made a skill (app) for Amazon Alexa.
 My app has a list of Calculus terms, definitions, and examples.
 You can ask Alexa what a term is, you can also ask for only definitions or only examples.

 ## Units Log